R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		# Allow members of group sudo to execute any command
 		%sudo	ALL=(ALL:ALL) ALL

 But we are instructed to tweak its configuration.
-Type the following lines into the new config file:
+Type the following lines into the new config file—`Born2beroot` (§)—:

 		Defaults	badpass_message="Prueba otra vez, bobo" (§)
 		Defaults	log_input, log_output
 		Defaults	iolog_dir="/var/log/sudo/"